ms-xy/Tutortool/Readme.md

-## execute

 ## Tutortool

 This program is a grading tool for C(98/99/11) assignments.
-It provides a Web-GUI by launching a simple webserver.
+It provides a Web-GUI which is provided by a simple integrated webserver.
-This webserver listenes to port 8080 (for now, will be configurable later).
+The webserver is currently hard-coded to listen to port 8080.

 ## Usage